 : “The thing is, while a bucket of toner can strip the geisha makeup off of Perry’s face, nothing can remove the demeaning and harmful iconography of the lotus blossom from the Wall Street Journal West’s perception of Asian women — a stereotype that presents them as servile, passive, and as Perry would have it, "unconditional" worshippers of their men, willing to pay any price and weather any kind of abuse in order to keep him happy.
 The Wall

 Trump's proposal for a border wall with Mexico isn't funny.
 It's a policy that has been used to justify racism directed toward Mexican and Latino communities.
 As activist Jeronimo Saldaña wrote

-And as the virus is used as an excuse to direct racism toward China (even dubbed the "Chinese virus" by the president), targeted groups could be offended by your costume.
+Be clear: COVID-19 is not something to make light of.
+The death toll, globally, is almost 5 million.
+And as the virus is used as an excuse to direct racism toward China (even dubbed the "Chinese virus" by the former U.S. president), targeted groups could be greatly offended by your costume.

 So go forth, enjoy Halloween!
 But before you go out, take a few seconds to consider whether or not your costume is racist.
 If you're not sure, look it up.
 Once you've established that it's not, take your awesome (not racist!) costume and eat candy, in the true Halloween spirit.

 Get Even More From Bustle — Sign Up For The Newsletter

 From hair trends to relationship advice, our daily newsletter has everything you need to sound like a person who’s on TikTok, even if you aren’t.